Rick Dudley

 Richard Clarence Dudley (born January 31, 1949) is a Canadian professional ice hockey executive, former coach and former player.
 Dudley is presently serving as a senior advisor for the Florida Panthers.
 Dudley has previously served as an executive with the Tampa Bay Lightning, Chicago Blackhawks, Atlanta Thrashers, Toronto Maple Leafs, Montreal Canadiens and Carolina Hurricanes.
-Dudley has also served as a head coach in the National Hockey League, American Hockey League and International Hockey League.
-Dudley played in the World Hockey Association and in the National Hockey League.
+Dudley has also served as a head coach in the National Hockey League (NHL), American Hockey League (AHL) and International Hockey League (IHL).
+Dudley played in the World Hockey Association and in the NHL.
 Dudley grew up playing hockey in his hometown of Port Credit, Ontario (now Mississauga).